Emile John Lussier: Honors and awards

 During recent operations this officer has driven down out of control or destroyed seven enemy machines, and, with the aid of two other pilots, has accounted for a further two.
 Three of these he destroyed in one day.
-In these combats he has proved himself an officer of very high courage, eager to attack without regard to the enemy's superiority in numbers.
+In these combats he has proved himself an officer of courage, eager to attack without regard to the enemy's superiority in numbers.